GMACS-project/GMACS_tpl-cpp_code/README.md

 ## Testing

 The `testing/input_files` folder contains subfolders with suitable input files to test the compiled GMACS executable.
-The `testing/runs` folder contains two R files which can be used to test the models in the `testing/input_files` subfolders.
+The `testing/scripts` folder contains two R files which can be used to test the models in the `testing/input_files` subfolders.
 To run the tests:

 1. start an R session
-    2. change the working directory to the `testing/runs` folder
+2. change the working directory to the `testing/scripts` folder
 3. source the "runTests.r" file
 4. run the function "runTests" for the models of interest
-        a. set the `tests` input vector to the names of the subfolders containing the models you want to test
+   - set the `tests` input vector to the names of the subfolders containing the models you want to test
-        b. set the top-level directory for running the tests (the default is ".", i.e. the `testing/runs` folder)
+   - set the top-level directory for running the tests (the default is ".", i.e. the `testing/scripts` folder)
-        c. set the `compareWithPin`, `verbose`, and `cleanup` flags as desired (`verbose` functionality is not yet implemented).
+   - set the `compareWithPin`, `verbose`, and `cleanup` flags as desired (`verbose` functionality is not yet implemented).

 The function will run the models specified (copying the input files from relevant `testing/inut_files` subfolders).
 The output is a list with an element for each model tested.
 Each element indicates whether the test passed or, if not, where "substantial" differences (abs(new-old)>$10^{-5}$) occurred between the new par file and an old par file ("gmacs.par_old") or the pin file ("gmacs.pin") used to initialize the model.

 ## Which tools are available for working with GMACS?